-In 2019, SaskCentral's strategy map outlined the following primary strategic goals:
+In 2020, SaskCentral's strategy map outlined the following primary strategic goals:

-- Modernized statutory liquidity function with improved efficiency and effectiveness for credit unions; - Effective and efficient clearing and settlement for credit unions: - Strategic alignment of downstream investees to optimize capital and / or value of services; - National Tier II transformation; - Member engagement; and - Value for member credit unions.
+- Modernized statutory liquidity function with improved efficiency and effectiveness for credit unions; - Effective and efficient clearing and settlement for credit unions; - Alignment of strategic investments to optimize capital and value of services; - Relevant, future-focused core and discretionary services for credit unions; and - SaskCentral financial sustainability and governance reform.

 Risks are also mapped to the regulatory risk categories of credit, market (interest rate, price and foreign exchange), liquidity, strategic and operational, legal and regulatory applicable to all financial institutions.
-SaskCentral's risk appetites, risk tolerances and key risks are updated annually by the Board.
+SaskCentral's risk appetites, risk tolerances and key risks are updated and approved annually by the Board.
 Key risks are identified annually through the registry of all identified risks facing the organization.
 Management reports the status and trending of key risks on a quarterly basis to the Board.
-The status and trending of the remaining risks identified are reported quarterly to the Financial Management Advisory
+The status and trending of the remaining risks identified are reported quarterly to the Financial Management Advisory Committee (FMAC).

-Committee (FMAC).
 FMAC may elevate specific remaining risks or new emerging risks to the attention of the Board if changes in risk trending or severity warrant.